 I loved the huge bathtub and later that day, I would soak my traveling aches away while reading the handful of brochures about Bath County I picked up in the lobby.
 There was a separate modern shower, private toilet, and complimentary toiletries, something I always enjoy trying out.
 The innkeepers were so thoughtful as they had a mini-fridge in the bathroom stocked with bottled water for us and even offered brown washcloths for removing make-up.
 How smart is that?
 I always hate defacing the white cloths in hotels but the Gristmill Square was clever enough to cover this base.
 Well done!

-The inn offered plenty of outdoor seating for relaxing, socializing, and enjoying the fresh mountain air.
+The Inn at Gristmill Square offered plenty of outdoor seating for relaxing, socializing, and enjoying the fresh mountain air.
 I was fond of the small wrought iron tables that restaurant guests used for sipping their wine of the evenings.
 Beautiful, blooming flowers were found in nooks and crannies throughout the property, which was pristinely cared for.

-We booked a reservation at the onsite restaurant, the Waterwheel, which is a converted mill that now houses a gourmet restaurant and Simon Kenton pub.
+Peyton and I booked a reservation at the onsite restaurant, the Waterwheel, a converted mill that now houses a gourmet restaurant and Simon Kenton Pub.
 Upon arriving at dinner, I was completely bowled over.
-From the white starched tablecloths to the upscale menu and wine list; from the professionalism of the waitstaff to the fresh flowers on the tables, not a stone was left unturned for providing an exceptional dining occasion.
+From the white starched tablecloths to the upscale menu and wine list; from the professionalism of the wait staff to the fresh flowers on the tables, not a stone was left unturned for providing an exceptional dining occasion.

 After dinner, I had a chance to chat with innkeeper John, who was incredibly kind and attentive to all of his guests.
 He seems to subscribe to the same “Ritz Carlton” method of customer service that both my husband and I do, where dazzling the guest and making each one feel like top priority is top priority.
 I can see why he and his wife, Kate, have been successful in their hospitality careers.
 Though I did not meet Kate, I know through emailing her that she is equally as passionate and happy with her life as an innkeeper and owner as John.
 I wish them all the best in the future with this rustic slice of paradise, where relaxation meets elegance and thank them for hosting Peyton and I.

-Check out my other post about Bath County, Virginia here.
+Check out our other post about Bath County, Virginia here.